bsmith89/longev-mgen/doc/submission.md

 Members of the family _Muribaculaceae_---previously referred to as the S24-7 after an early clone [@s247clone; @Salzman2002],
 <!--
-TODO: Convert s247clone reference to an inlined URL.
+TODO: Convert s247clone reference to an inlined URL as requested by mSphere.
 -->
 or sometimes as _Candidatus_ Homeothermaceae [@Ormerod2016]---have only recently been isolated